dinakazakevich/postman-workshop-2022/README.md

 8. Set up a Monitor to run every hour
 9. Run the collection via command line using Newman
 10. Run the collection via command line using Newman and generate and html report
+11. Answers to the above are in a sample collection in `./postman-collections/airtable-postman-collection`